RoushTech/RollbarDotNet/Readme.md

 services.AddRollbar(Configuration);
 ```

-Hook up the rollar configuration using the following code:
+Hook up the Rollbar configuration using the following code:

 ``` csharp
 services.AddOptions(); // Most apps already are using this, but just in case.